Discngine/api_python_3decision/README.md

 When using the example archive, you will need to unzip it, change the user specified in the CREATED BY field by your own username, and rebuild the archive.
 Make sure to have the configuration file at the root of the archive :

 ![Copy key](https://github.com/Discngine/api_python_3decision/blob/master/images/archive.jpg "Archive schema example")

+# Make a Python package
+From folder where settings.py lives pip install wheel pip install .